 A flurry of activities relating to Japanese-South Korean relations is taking place in Tokyo this week.

-A flurry of activities relating to Japanese-South Korean relations is taking place in Tokyo this week.
+Background: A flurry of activities relating to Japanese-South Korean relations is taking place in Tokyo this week.
 A large South Korean parliamentary delegation is currently visiting Japan and South Korean Foreign Minister Park Tong Jin arrives on Friday (18 February) for talks with his Japanese counterpart.

 SYNOPSIS: The 42-member South Korean delegation is led by former Prime Minister Kim Chong Pil and on Wednesday (16 February) the delegates met with their Japanese counterparts, including Prime Minister Takeo Fukuda.
 The chief topic of discussion between the two countries is the proposed phased withdrawal of 20,000 United States ground forces from the Korean peninsula.